Marketing automation is now a key component of any successful b2b digital marketing strategy for a growing business.

 Automation is also a key factor in providing a personalised approach to B2B marketing campaigns on a mass scale.

-The Two Types of Automation
+The 2 Types of Marketing Automation

 There are 2 main categories of marketing automation that can be implemented to help out a marketing team.
 Internal Marketing Automation and External Marketing Automation.